mansunkuo/mansunkuo.github.io/content/tech/helm/index.md

 This directory is used to store any dependent charts.
 If your chart relies on other charts (e.g., a database), those charts can be placed here.

 ### Install a local Helm chart
 To install the Helm chart without changing directories, you can specify the full path to the chart when running the helm install command.
-For example, installing a helm:
+For example, to install a Helm release called `myapi-release`:
 ```bash
 helm install myapi-release ./charts/myapi
 ```